coder/docs/cli/wac.md

 ---
 title: "Workspaces as Code"
 description: "Learn about the start of Workspaces as Code (WAC)."
+state: alpha
 ---

-> :warning: Workspaces as Code is still in its infancy, and subject to heavy change.
+> Workspaces as Code is still in its infancy, and subject to heavy change.
+> This feature should only be explored by advanced users at this time.

 Workspaces as Code has secretly made its way into the v1.16.0 release!